 Spread thinly (about eighth inch) on dehydrator

-follows: Place a spare dehydrator tray on top of the Bark and flip the
+After about five hours, place a spare dehydrator tray on top of the bark and flip the

 two trays over so that the bottom side of the bark is now facing up.

+Remove the nonstick sheet.
 This will ensure complete drying.

 Garnish with chopped walnuts or pecans if desired.